openresty/lua-nginx-module/README.markdown

 Lua nil value will result in outputing "nil", and Lua boolean values will emit "true" or "false".

+Also, nested arrays of strings are also allowed.
+The elements in the arrays will be sent one by one.
+For example

+    local table = {
+        "hello, ",
+        {"world: ", true, " or ", false,
+            {": ", nil}}
+    }
+    ngx.print(table)

+will yield the output

+    hello, world: true or false: nil

+Non-array table arguments will cause a Lua exception to be thrown.

 ngx.say(a, b, ...)
 ------------------
 * **Context:** `rewrite_by_lua*`, `access_by_lua*`, `content_by_lua*`